Third Cranial Nerve Compression Mononeuropathy

 Which specialist evaluates it?
 Although the general practitioner can guide the first contact, its workup falls to neurology and ophthalmology.
 With these vision changes, it is important to have them reviewed by a professional to determine the cause.

-Specialties that treat third cranial nerve compression mononeuropathy
+Data on 28 doctors who treat third cranial nerve compression mononeuropathy

 Treatment by city